 The entire event was posted on Facebook Live through the PRC’s official FB page.
 The live broadcast was made possible through the use of the a very-small-aperture terminal or VSAT, a two-way satellite ground station with a dish antenna.
 Gordon personally directed the PRC team to bring a VSAT to Ubay to establish lifeline communications in the area.
 Ubay was the ground zero of super typhoon Odette in the Province of Bohol.

-According to Chairman Gordon, three water tankers are deployed in the province of Bohol to provide clean and potable water as water is one of the most necessity that the province needs.
+According to Chairman Gordon, three water tankers are deployed in the province of Bohol to provide clean and potable water, as water is one of the most basic necessities that the province needs.
 “Bago natin ilagay sa water tanker ay nililinis muna natin sa ating water filtration unit upang masigurado na ang tubig ay ligtas para sa mga residente ng Bohol,” Gordon added.

 Gordon also said that PRC to conduct vaccination and testing in the area due to the increasing number of COVID-19 positive cases in the country.
 The Department of Health reported 10,775 new confirmed cases in the country.